-Clinical scientists in haematology deliver a timely, caring and effective diagnostic laboratory and clinical service to patients.
-Through a programme of Higher Specialist Scientist Training (HSST) reflecting the standards of training undertaken by doctors to train as consultants, selected clinical scientists will bring high-level scientific and clinical leadership as Consultant Clinical Scientists.
-In conjunction with medical colleagues in haematology, virology and infectious diseases and with other professionals, they will challenge the evidence of existing practice, innovate and introduce new investigations and treatments and build the evidence for change through ethical and appropriate clinical research to influence practice in the workplace and nationally.
+Clinical scientists in immunology deliver a timely, caring and effective clinical service to patients.
+Through a programme of Higher Specialist Scientific Training (HSST) reflecting the standards of training undertaken by doctors to train as consultants, selected clinical scientists will bring high-level scientific and clinical leadership as Consultant Clinical Scientists.
+In conjunction with medical colleagues and with other professionals, they will challenge the evidence of existing practice; innovate and introduce new investigations, treatments and devices; and build the evidence for change through ethical and appropriate clinical research to influence practice in the workplace and nationally.